EVATool/evatool/README.md

 cd evatool/docker
 ```

 There you will find the file .env.
 It contains various parameters.
-The most important parameters are:
+You should change all usernames and passwords to differ from the the default values!

 After configuring the parameters you can start EVATool.